octoenergy/octoenergy.github.io/_posts/2016-03-23-organising-styles-for-a-react-django-hybrid.markdown

 }
 {% endhighlight %}

-This way, the button styles is exclusive to the `JoinComponent` component, and would not be caught up in specificity issues or accidentally overridden in another file.
+This way, the button styles are exclusive to the `JoinComponent` component, and would not be caught up in specificity issues or accidentally overridden in another file.

 ### 3. If it's commonly used, always `@extend` it